PhillipCumber/Project2-nba-app-attempt3/README.md

     nodemon
     save

-The point of this app is too add a player
+The point of this app is too add a yourself to one of four teams